oracle-livelabs/em-omc/enterprise-manager/emcc/em-devops-patching/em-devops-patching.md

-# Patch Oracle Databases With Ansible and Enterprise Manager
+# Patch Oracle databases with Ansible and Enterprise Manager

 ## Introduction